Dogpatch Labs: First Fridays for Startups

-Dogpatch Labs runs, on a monthly basis, an event called "First Fridays for Startups", a "platform where members of the Irish startup ecosystem come together on a regular basis, enabling them to learn, connect and grow".
-More than 1,000+ mentors from Ireland's FDI sector support the growth of Irish startups via First Fridays, with partners including some of the biggest multinationals in Ireland Google, HubSpot, Microsoft and Salesforce.
+Dogpatch Labs runs an event called "First Fridays for Startups" on a monthly basis, which acts as a "platform where members of the Irish startup ecosystem come together on a regular basis, enabling them to learn, connect and grow".
+1,000+ mentors from Ireland's FDI sector support the growth of Irish startups via First Fridays, with partners including some of the biggest multinationals in Ireland Google, HubSpot, Microsoft and Salesforce.

 Managed by Dogpatch Labs and delivered all across Ireland by the Irish Tech Hub Network, the programme includes: 1-to-1 curated mentoring, expert workshops, advisory panels and fireside chats, as well as free hotdesking for the day.

-In its five years, First Fridays has attracted over 7,000 attendees, 650 startups and delivered over 1,000 mentoring hours.
+In its five years, First Fridays has attracted over 7,000 attendees, 650 startups and delivered 1,000+ mentoring hours.
 Previous speakers have included Peter Coppinger (founder of Teamwork.com), Nora Khaldi (co-founder of Nuritas), Mark Cummins (Founder of Pointy), Alison Darcy (Founder of Woebot), Pat Phelan (co-founder of Sisu), Linda Kiely (co-founder of Voxpro), Bobby Healy (Founder of Manna) and Áine Kerr (co-founder of Kinzen).